Parish Council Meeting Dates for 2019.

 How is the Parish Council elected ?

 Parish Councillors are either elected members from a previous election or co-opted by its current elected members.
-Local elections for both District & Parish Council are scheduled for 3rd May 2018.
-However Whittlesford remained uncontested and will therefore not require a parish election.
-The next local elections for Whittlesford will be May 2022.
+Whittlesford remained uncontested and will therefore not require a parish election until May 2022.
 However, should you wish to join the parish council, then please do get in touch, as vacancies often become available.